skycoin/skycoin-explorer/CUSTOMIZATION.md

 ![GitHub Logo](/doc_images/code.png)

-Taking all this into account, it is possible to add a link to a Twitter account simply by adding and element like the following one to the `FooterConfig.contactLinks` array:
+Taking all this into account, it is possible to add a link to a Twitter account simply by adding an element like the following one to the `FooterConfig.contactLinks` array:
 ```
 {
   url: "https://twitter.com/skycoinproject",